 The Global Health Conference aims to educate and empower medical students with knowledge about global health.

-2014 will see GHC return to Sydney, more information will be available on the Official Sydney 2014 website.
+2015 will see GHC return to Melbourne, more information will be available on the Official Melbourne 2015 website.